What Is Autism Spectrum Disorder?

 Adults can exhibit repetitive behaviors and have specific, extreme interests in particular topics like sports teams or science.
 These interests may border on obsessions.

-Types of Autism Spectrum Disorder
+Types of Autism Spectrum Disorder (ASD)

 Until recently, the Centers for Disease Control recognized three main types of ASD: